DaleOrders/AWS-Study-Notes/README.md

 - AMI Baking: creating an AMI from a configuration instance.
 - An AMI cannot be edited.
 If you need to update an AMI, launch an instance, make changes, then make new AMI
-- Can be copied between regions
+- Can be copied between regions using snapshots
-- Remember permissions by default are your account only
+- Remember permissions by default are your account only, you can configure others users or make it public
 - Billing is for the storage capacity for the EBS snapshots the AMI references.

 ### 1.6.11.
 EC2 Pricing Models